 Online tools

 Online booking tools backed up by social media is one way in which the industry has changed.
-No-one going to a place for the first time now has to take pot luck Tripadvisor_ITB2014when choosing somewhere to stay.
+No-one going to a place for the first time now has to take pot luck when choosing somewhere to stay.
 They have TripAdvisor, Facebook, Twitter and a whole host of other ways to garner reviews and ideas about where is good, where is acceptable and where is mediocre.
 They also have the review sections of the number of booking sites that have grown up.
 What all this means is greater competition to secure the floating visitor and a much greater need to provide good service.
 People are less tolerant than they used to be and a suggestion online that the staff are less than wholly committed to making sure the visitor has a good time can be enough to lose the business – and, indeed, can bring closure nearer.

 Diversification Of Lodging Type